girisakar365/Scheduler/README.md

 # MSchool Sample

-This branch specifically contains the sample form of the application.
+This branch contains the sample form of the application.
-Here some of the ideas were test to make sure wheather these ideas might run or not.
+Here some of the ideas were tested to make sure wheather these ideas might run or not.

 ## File Usage: